deanban/random-css/README.md

-Experiments with random CSS templates that I would use in projects.
+Experiments with random CSS templates that I would use in my projects.